State of the Midterms: Rick Scott takes rare lead in last-minute Fla. Senate poll, as toss-ups dominate the map

 Still, Gillum has benefited from the high-profile support of former President Barack Obama, who has insisted that Democrats deserve credit for the nation's booming economy.

-And In Nevada, Dean Heller has opened up a narrow 1.4 lead in the RCP average in the Nevada Senate race, after a new poll by the Trafalgar Group has him leading Democrat Jacky Rosen by three points.

-Several major gubernatorial races will apparently come down to the wire, last-minute polls show, potentially threatening Republicans' hold on two-thirds of governorships nationally.
+Several other major gubernatorial races will apparently come down to the wire, last-minute polls show, potentially threatening Republicans' hold on 33 governorships nationally (Republicans control 26 of the 36 total governor's seats up for election this year).
 A Des Moines Register/Mediacom Iowa Poll released Saturday gives Democratic businessman Fred Hubbell a 2-point edge over Republican Gov. Kim Reynolds, well within the margin of error.
 An Emerson College poll also released this week gave Reynolds a 4-point lead, out ahead of the 2.7-point margin of error.
 Fox News rates the race a toss-up.

 WATCH: IVANKA CAMPAIGNS FOR REYNOLDS IN IOWA, TOUTING ECONOMIC GAINS